microsoft/MixedRealityToolkit-Unity/Documentation/Tools/HolographicRemoting.md

 #### MSBuildForUnity package import via writing into the package.manifest

-For the first point, the best way to check is to open Window -> Package Manager and make sure MSBuild for Unity shows up in the packages list.
+The best way to check is to open Window -> Package Manager and make sure MSBuild for Unity shows up in the packages list.
 If it's there, assume this step succeeded.
 If it's not there, try running Mixed Reality Toolkit -> Utilities -> Configure Unity and repeat the steps above for running the MRTK Configurator.

 ![MSB4U Package Manager](../Images/Tools/Remoting/MSB4UPackageManager.png)

 #### DotNetWinRT NuGet package resolution

-For the second point, the best way to check is to search the Assets folder for DotNetWinRT.dll.
+The best way to check is to search the Assets folder for DotNetWinRT.dll.
 If this doesn't exist, navigate to the Assets folder in the Project view and select `[ProjectName].Dependencies.msb4u.csproj`.
 Assuming part 1 did succeed, there should be a custom inspector with Build, Rebuild, and Clean buttons.
 Try clicking Build or Rebuild, and then re-search for DotNetWinRT.dll.
 If that DLL now exists, this step succeeded.

 ![DotNetAdapter Inspector](../Images/Tools/Remoting/DotNetAdapterInspector.png)

+#### DotNetAdapter.csproj missing

+If the previous step didn't succeed, it's good to double check that the appropriate csproj exists in your project.
+Check under MixedRealityToolkit.Providers / WindowsMixedReality / Shared / DotNetAdapter and check that DotNetAdapter.csproj exists.
+One common case where this file might not exist is if your .gitignore ignores csproj files and you've committed the MRTK files to a remote repo.
+In this case, please make sure you force add DotNetAdapter.csproj with `git add -f [path/to]/DotNetAdapter.csproj`, to make sure it gets committed and cloned for all other collaborators or machines.

 #### `DOTNETWINRT_PRESENT` #define written into player settings

-For the third point, navigate to the Unity Player Settings.
+Navigate to the Unity Player Settings.
 From there, under the UWP tab, check under Other Settings for the Scripting Define Symbols.
 Make sure DOTNETWINRT_PRESENT is properly written in that list.
 If that's there, this step succeeded.

 ![DotNetWinRT Present](../Images/Tools/Remoting/DotNetWinRTPresent.png)